 2) Shifting sales seasons

-Trying to make the best out of the tragic situation, we should think of a new way seasons can be handled by all players including trade shows, producers, brands and buyers.
+Trying to make the best out of the tragic situation, we should think of a new way seasons can be handled by all players, including trade shows, producers, brands and buyers.

 It makes no sense to discount a pullover in early winter, when consumers need warm clothing most.
-Instead, these items need to be discounted at the end of the winter, if at all.
+Instead, these items need to be discounted at the end of the winter months, if at all.

-The of shows should also be limited: women’s and men’s events can be combined – less is more.
+The number of shows should also be limited: women’s and men’s events can be combined – less is more.
 The urge for a more sustainable lifestyle will make people travel less anyway.
 Furthermore, the sheer number of shows reduces footfall at each of them.

-Shows should also start implementing digital solutions; however, to true partnerships and trust.
+Shows should also start implementing digital solutions; however, physical appointments will still be key to our industry to allow true partnerships and trust to be built.

-3) erchandise and shift order rounds
+3) Merchandise delivery and shifting order rounds

-The entire system has to rebooted.
-Winter collections should delivered six weeks ahead of winter, not in summer as they currently are.
-The same applies, of course, to Spring/ummer.
-Subsequently, order rounds for Autumn/Winter should start in February and March and for Spring/Summer.
+The entire system has to be rebooted.
+Winter collections should be delivered six weeks ahead of winter, not in summer as they currently are.
+The same applies, of course, to Spring/Summer.
+Subsequently, order rounds for Autumn/Winter should start in February and March and in early September for Spring/Summer.

 If we implement this mechanism, which used to be standard in the industry until only recently, merchandise can be sold quicker, cashflow will be steadier, and there will be fewer write-offs.
-Win, win, win. he impact of Covid-19 would be minimized and offset by better business in the years to come.
+Win, win, win.
+The impact of Covid-19 would thus be minimized and offset by better business in the years to come.

 We at WeAr are here to help you through this difficult time – feel free to email us directly on sv@wear-magazine.com with any suggestions and questions.